leo0263/algorithm-celeng/README.md

 ## how?

-I'm uploading my surviving code while cleaning and formatting them in a cleaner, readable,ready-to-run format.
+I'm uploading my surviving code while cleaning and formatting them in a cleaner, readable, ready-to-run format.

 ## setup